lukkry/webrtc-sandbox/README.md

 ### WebRTC Sandbox
 Group conversations over WebRTC.
 See it in action on [webrtc.lukkry.info](http://www.webrtc.lukkry.info).
-Tested only in Chrome.
+It was tested only with Chrome, but should work on any browser which supports WebRTC.

 ### How to run it?
 1. Run a binary